khalladay/khalladay.github.com/all/blog/_posts/2014-02-08-Introducing-UUNit-SL-unit-testing-for-shaders.md

 In any case, UUnit-SL can be grabbed [from github](https://github.com/khalladay/uunit-sl).

 Think this is a terrible idea?
 Think it's the best thing since sliced bread?
-Send me a message send me a message [on twitter](http://twitter.com/khalladay).
+Send me a message [on twitter](http://twitter.com/khalladay).